10 Tips for Effective Email Unsubscribe Pages

 Tip 4.
 Ask users to take a very short survey

-Once a person's just unsubscribed from you, ask him or her to take a short survey.
+Once a person's just unsubscribed from you, ask them to take a short survey on the unsubscribe page.
 It will be critical to know what makes people leave.
 Of course, if you are going to change the situation for the better.

-Ask just 3-4 questions or even use google form where the customer chooses just one right answer: “too often”, “not interested”, “high prices” or “poor choice of products”, etc.
+Ask just 3-4 questions or even use a google form where the customer chooses just one right answer: “too often”, “not interested”, “high prices”, “poor choice of products”, etc.